harlos0517/c2charts/README.md

 * `index.*` CYTUS II song list
 * `chart.*` chart display
-* `songs.json` : CYTUS II character and song data
+* `songs.json` : CYTUS II character and song data - different from the other one, generated with more chart details
 * `Rajdhani-SemiBold.ttf` : the font used for webpage

 ### `.gitignore`

-Every Git users know this.
+Every Git user knows this.

 ### `README.md`